 And lastly, if your pet doesn’t have an ID tag yet, get one for them.
 There are ID tags where you can embed your home address and contacts in a microchip, so your pet can be better tracked if they go missing.

 And if they already have one, ensure that you update the microchip details right after the move.

-Moving to a new home can be very stressful for your pets, but it can be a fun experience for them too.
+Moving to a new home can be very stressful for your pets, but it can also be a fun experience.

 All you need is a little patience and understanding, and your pets will get accustomed to your new place in no time!